ChrisBerry1234/ChrisBerry1234/README.md

 - 👀 I am passionate about learning about the world around us and providing real solutions to real worlds.
-- My main interest are Embedded Systems, IOT, and Software.
+- My main interest are Hardware, Embedded Systems, IOT, and Software.

 ## 🌱 I’m currently learning